Compute

 2. In the route table of the enterprise router, there are routes with the next hop set to virtual gateway VGW-A attachment to forward traffic from the enterprise router to virtual gateway VGW-A.

 • There are two routes with the next hop set to VGW-A. The destination of one route is 172.16.1.0/24, which is the on-premises network CIDR block.
-The destination of the other route is 10.0.0.0/30, which is used to assign gateway addresses to virtual interface VIF-A.
+The destination of the other route is 10.0.0.0/30, which is the gateway address of virtual interface VIF-A.

 • The next hops of the routes destined for 172.16.1.0/24 are VGW-A and VGW-B. The two routes are equal-cost routes for load balancing.
 Traffic is sent over the connection selected based on the hash algorithm.
 In this example, connection DC-A with global DC gateway VGW-A is selected.